Yubikey

 Under Secret Key, select Generate.

-Select Finish to confirm the changes on the YubiKey.
-The changes will be written to the YubiKey.
+Select Save to confirm the changes on the Yubikey.
+The changes will be written to the Yubikey.

 Note

 Slot 2 may show as being configured.
-It is safe to overwrite.
+It is safe to overwrite the configuration.

-5-Linux: Type (or copy and paste) the following ykman command
+Type (or copy and paste) the following ykman command:

 ykman otp yubiotp 2 --serial-public-id --generate-private-id --generate-key